advice-animal/codemod-yaml/README.md

 # codemod-yaml

-This library is for making targeted edits to YAML documents.
-The core design goal is:

-1. Only change lines with *data* changes.

-While you can't edit all YAML constructs, you can generally replace them and roundtrip them thanks to tree-sitter-yaml.

-This was roughly inspired by `pyupgrade` which combined AST-based parsing with more low-level edits.
+This library makes surgical edits to YAML documents, based on tree-sitter and inspired by tomlkit and pyupgrade.
+Preserves _all_ whitespace and formatting on lines that don't require changes, and generally within a line as well, so you can make minimal diffs in your codemod tools.

 # Basic Usage